 When done well, design sprints can help you and your team.
 We explore their benefits below.

 What are the limitations of a design sprint?

 While design sprints can be valuable for teams looking to iterate on and refine their ideas quickly, there are some limitations to keep in mind.
-These include:
+We explore these below.

 Who’s involved in a design sprint?